jkondo14/cse15l-lab-reports/lab1.md

 /home
 [user@sahara ~]$
 ```
-In the example above, the current directory is ~/lecture and when cd without argument was used, the working directory changed to /home.
+In the example above, the working directory is lecture1 and when **cd** without argument was used, the working directory changed to /home.
 Since **cd** means change directory, using the cd without the argument changes the working directory to the home directory as that is the default directory and no specific directory was given in the argument.
 It was **not** an error since it did change the working directory to the home directory.